SirPepe/ornament/Readme.md

 Transformers define how the accessor decorators `@attr()` and `@prop()` implement attribute handling and type transformations.
-This includes converting content attributes from and to IDL attributes, type checks on IDL setters, and running side effects.
+This includes converting content attributes from and to DOM properties, type checks on setters, and running side effects.

 ### Transformers overview